lexruee/learning-docker/docker-praxisbuch/Kap1-Hello-World/hello-world-node/README.md

 ## Build

 To create a docker image based on the `Dockerfile` run the command below.
-The command will create a tagged docker image `hello-world-app`.
+The command will create a tagged docker image `hello-world-node`.

 ```
 docker build -t hello-world-node .